AstroDule/cf3-doc/source/s3/generateec2/generateec2.rst

 How to generate ec2 credentials?
 ================================

-Before you attempt to perform the CLI operations, please assure that the necessary dependencies have been installed:
+Before you attempt to perform the CLI operations, please assure that `Python-openstackclient <https://creodias.eu/-/how-to-install-openstackclient-linux->`_ has been installed.

-* Python-openstackclient FAQ

-* (Strongly recommended) Virtualenv FAQ